 In our view, the best means of protecting your SMSF assets from claims against your estate is to put in place a non-lapsing binding nomination, and consider a reversionary pension, in each case, at least 3 years prior to your death.

 At the very least, you should ensure that your SMSF Trust Deed allows you to make a binding nomination that does not expire, and then (as early as possible) put in place a valid nomination of a person who is and will remain your superannuation dependant.
-To learn more, read our article titled “Non-lapsing Binding Death Nomination”.
+To learn more about why you should think about what happens to your super after death, read this.

 Industry (public) and private sector funds